 Application for permission to have a relevant period of pupillage treated as having commenced on a date other than the date of receipt of the registration form.

-4) In deciding whether to grant an exemption from part (or all) of any component of training, the BSB will determine whether the relevant knowledge and experience of the applicant make it unnecessary for further training to be required.
-The BSB will have regard to the competences in the Professional Statement and when they are assessed, as set out in the Curriculum and Assessment Strategy.
+4) In deciding whether to grant an exemption from part (or all) of any component of training, we will determine whether the relevant knowledge and experience of the applicant make it unnecessary for further training to be required.
+We will have regard to the competences in the Professional Statement and when they are assessed, as set out in the Curriculum and Assessment Strategy.